jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

   it looks like the ``duration`` :ref:`function<functions>` has to make a decision based on its inputs

-* I change the `return statement`_ to raise ValueError_ with the inputs or return the inputs to see the difference between them and the expected output
+* I change the `return statement`_ to raise :py:exc:`ValueError` with the inputs or return the inputs to see the difference between them and the expected output

   .. code-block:: python

     def duration(sleep_time, wake_time):
         raise ValueError(sleep_time, wake_time)

-* When I raise ValueError_ in ``duration`` I get another :ref:`AssertionError` because the message in the ValueError_ does not match the expectation of the test
+* When I raise :py:exc:`ValueError` in ``duration`` I get another :ref:`AssertionError` because the message in the :py:exc:`ValueError` does not match the expectation of the test

   .. code-block:: python